 A growing body of evidence demonstrates that programs dedicated to improving antibiotic use, commonly referred to as “Antibiotic Stewardship Programs (ASPs)”, can both optimize the treatment of infections and reduce adverse events associated with antibiotic use.
 These programs help clinicians improve the quality of patient care and improve patient safety through increased infection cure rates, reduced treatment failures and increased frequency of correct prescribing for therapy and prophylaxis.
 They also significantly reduce hospital rates of CDI and antibiotic resistance, while saving hospitals money.

-On March 27, 2015, the White House released a comprehensive plan that identifies critical actions to be taken by key Federal departments and agencies to combat the rise of antibiotic-resistant bacteria.
-The National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination opens in a new tab was a phased roadmap that started with acute care hospitals, then expanded to ambulatory and long-term care settings.
-The plan was developed by the interagency Task Force for Combating Antibiotic-Resistant Bacteria in response to the September 18, 2014 Executive Order 13676: Combating Antibiotic-Resistant Bacteria, opens in a new tab outlines steps for implementing the National Strategy on Combating Antibiotic-Resistant Bacteria and addressing the policy recommendations of the President’s Council of Advisors on Science and Technology (PCAST) report on Combating Antibiotic Resistance.
+In 2015, the White House released a comprehensive plan that identified critical actions for key Federal departments and agencies to take to combat the rise of antibiotic-resistant bacteria The National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination opens in a new tab was a phased roadmap that started with acute care hospitals, then expanded to ambulatory and long-term care settings.
+The plan was developed by the interagency Task Force for Combating Antibiotic-Resistant Bacteria (CARB) in response to an earlier Executive Order opens in a new tab.